The outreach ministries of St Paul’s are coordinated by the Mission & Outreach Committee.

 Support of Milton Transitional Housing in The Coldest Night of the Year Walk.
 This fun family friendly event was in support of Milton Transitional Housing.
 The St Paul’s Warm Hearts Team participated in the walk again this year.

 Special projects in 2016 and 2017 included:

 - Purchasing gifts to help give some Milton families a brighter Christmas

 - Mitten tree in the atrium to collect warm winter accessories (mitts, hats, scarves, socks, etc) for local organizations, such as Halton Women’s Place, Salvation Army and Wesley Urban Ministries

 - The Sunday School middle school group sold candy apples in October to raise money for the World Wildlife Fund

 - Book Sale was held in September which raised funds for the Canadian Foodgrains Bank

-- On Sunday June 5 over 30 volunteers from St Paul’s travelled to the Wesley Centre in Hamilton to offer a meal
+- On the first Sunday in June, over 30 volunteers from St Paul’s travelled to the Wesley Centre in Hamilton to offer a meal

 - On February 20, 2016, St Paul’s Warm Hearts Team raised over $1,000 for the Coldest Night of the Year Walk, in support of Milton Transitional Housing.
 MTH provides transitional housing to the homeless, or those at risk of becoming homeless, in Milton and area.
 Part of the funds included $260 raised by the Sunday School selling Valentine Candygrams.
 Well done!